Skip to Content

 1. John Wayne Orange County Airport (SNA)

 John Wayne is served by many airlines, but some of the airlines with the most service include Southwest, United, Alaska and Delta.
-Other airlines operating at SNA are: Air Canada, Allegiant, American, Frontier, JSX, Spirit, and WestJet.
+Other airlines operating at SNA are: Air Canada, Allegiant, American, Breeze, Frontier, JSX, Spirit, and WestJet.

 For tips for flying some of these airlines, scoring good airfare deals, and flying with kids, check out these related posts:

-2. Long Beach International Airport (LGB)
+2. Long Beach Airport (LGB)

-Long Beach Airport is a close second choice.
-LGB is just about as close to Disneyland than SNA, but it usually takes about 10 minutes longer of a drive to Disneyland.
+LGB is just about as close to Disneyland than SNA in terms of mileage, but it usually takes about 10 minutes longer of a drive to get to Disneyland.
 There is not as direct of a freeway route to take and the roads can have a little more traffic some times of day.
-LGB is even smaller and more navigable than SNA.
-Expect short TSA lines and very quick bag handling.

 3. Los Angeles International (LAX)

 Los Angeles International Airport (LAX) is one of the largest airports in the United States, so it goes without saying that it will have the most flight choices from the most destinations.
-Its larger size also means more airline competition so prices may often be cheaper here.
-For larger families on a budget, those flight savings can really add up.
+For a lot of travelers (especially those starting from east of the Mississippi), it may be the only Southern California airport with non-stop service from your home base.

-LAX is huge and at times, incredibly inefficient.
+The downside of all this competition and choice is that LAX is huge and at times, incredibly inefficient.
 Give yourself extra time for security and check-in lines and plan for generally tougher logistics.
-At about 33 miles from Disneyland, plan for about an hour from the airport to your hotel, although it can sometimes be shorter if you are traveling at a very low traffic time.
-Nearly every major airline in the world has a presence at LAX.
+At about 33 miles from Disneyland, plan for about an hour from the airport to your hotel, although it can sometimes be shorter if you are traveling at a very low traffic time (and conversely – longer if there is a truly LA-style rush hour meltdown).

-4. Ontario (ONT)
+4. Ontario International Airport (ONT)

 5. Hollywood Burbank Airport (BUR)

 If you plan to combine your Disneyland vacation with a trip to Universal Hollywood, however, Burbank could make very good sense for your travels.
 It’s just minutes away from Universal.
-Like John Wayne, Long Beach and Ontario, the airport is small and easy to navigate.
+Like John Wayne, Long Beach and Ontario, the airport is adorably small and super easy to navigate.

 6. San Diego International (SAN)